Yuri Muzychenko

 Yuri Yurievich Muzychenko (born July 8, 1987) is a Russian musician and video blogger, frontman and one of the founders of the folk-rock group 'The Hatters'.

 From 12 to 16 May 2020, Muzychenko was supposed to represent Russia, alongside the group 'Little Big' at the 65th Eurovision Song Contest in Rotterdam, Netherlands.
 However, the contest was cancelled.

 Biography

 Muzychenko was born on July 8, 1987, in Gatchina.
 He was the youngest child in his family, while his brothers and sisters were athletes, he was the only musician.
-Upon administration to the Russian State Historical Institute (formerly SPbGATI), a situation occurred and it led him to the Litsedei.
+Upon administration to the Russian State Institute of Performing Arts (formerly SPbGATI), a situation occurred and it led him to the Litsedei.
 Muzychenko liked the behaviour and atmosphere of the Litsedeevs and he said that 'They are real rock and roll players'.

-He was the hero of the special issue of 'New Russia' of the show 'vDud'.
+He was the hero of the special issue of 'New Russia' of the show 'VDud'.